prodz18/TiFlexiGrid/README.md

 **Module version now available (for Ti Classic)**

+**1.3**
+* Code looks prettier
+* New parameter 'overlay' which enable/disable the overlay Ti.UI.View inside the frame.
+Enabled by default, as it has always be but could be useful when you don't need to open pop-ups on clicks and when you want to be able to deal with click event handling on the items themselves rather than having the overlay catching everything.

 **1.2**
 * New parameters, methods and functions (even more flexible).
 More info below.
 * New onItemClick event
 * Optimizations for Android (both handsets and tablets)
 * Fixed issue about images not loading (iOS)
 * New sample for both iOS and Android  (Cross-Platform Image Gallery Sample)
 * General bug fixes

 **1.1**